Underactuated Robotics

 Contrast the wheeled robot example with a robot on train tracks.
 The train tracks correspond to a holonomic constraint: the track constraint can be written directly in terms of the configuration $\bq$ of the system, without using the velocity ${\bf \dot{q}}$.
 Even though the track constraint could also be written as a differential constraint on the velocity, it would be possible to integrate this constraint to obtain a constraint on configuration.
 The track restrains the possible configurations of the system.

 A nonholonomic constraint like the no-side-slip constraint on the wheeled vehicle certainly results in an underactuated system.
 The converse is not necessarily true—the double pendulum system which is missing an actuator is underactuated but would not typically be called a nonholonomic system.
-Note that the Lagrangian equations of motion are a constraint of the form \[\bphi(\bq,\dot\bq, \ddot\bq, \bu, t) = 0,\] so do not qualify as a nonholonomic constraint.
+Note that the Lagrangian equations of motion are a constraint of the form \[\bphi(\bq,\dot\bq, \ddot\bq, \bu, t) = 0,\] so do fit our simple form for a first-order nonholonomic constraint.

 Underactuated robotics